 Written in 1973 (as “Lord God, your love…”) and revised twice since, Brian describes his words as “a revisioning (not a replacement) of the central themes of Charles Wesley’s great hymn, ‘And can it be that I should gain’.”

-Charles Wesley’s verses (StF 345) take up the biblical stories of St Paul and Silas singing and praying in prison (recounted in Acts chapter 16) and of Peter's deliverance from prison (Acts chapter 12 - see Roy Thody's comment below).
+Charles Wesley’s verses (StF 345) take up the biblical stories of St Paul and Silas singing and praying in prison (recounted in Acts chapter 16) and, arguably, of Peter's deliverance from prison as well (Acts chapter 12).
 Borrowing a single powerful image from that story (“my chains fell off…”), Wesley expresses his awe at divine love and the personal grace Christians may experience despite themselves.

 Brian Wren re-thinks Charles Wesley's images for contemporary worshippers.
 He uses Wesley’s ideas to help us look beyond personal experience, reinterpreting St Paul’s chains as “social forces” and “powers and systems”.
 He is highlighting not just personal sin but the social sin of unfair structures and unjust corporate and community actions.